tangm/tangm.github.io/_posts/2019-8-6-PyInstaller with Qt5 WebEngineView using PySide2.md

 As a disclaimer, I've not used python or Qt for that matter in anger, so any clarification is welcome!

 For bonus points, here are somethings you can do to make your ~~web~~ desktop app more spiffy.
+* Add additional styles to make it look like an actual desktop app
 * Add an icon (used for the executable and taskbar)
 * Use `hdiutil` on a mac to create a dmg